Activity Based Costing uses cost drivers to assign the costs of resources to activities and unit cost

 (c) General & administrative

 Costs that cannot reasonably be associated with any particular product or service produced (overhead).
 These costs would remain the same no matter what output the activity produced.
-Examples: salaries of personnel in purchasing department, depreciation on equipment, and plant security.
+Examples: salaries of personnel in the purchasing department, depreciation on equipment, and plant security.

-3. Identify outputs
+3. Identify outputs of activity-based costing

 Identify all of the outputs for which an activity segment performs activities and consumes resources.
 Outputs can be products, services, or customers (persons or entities to whom a federal agency is required to provide goods or services).